Bera Ivanishvili: Personal life

 Ivanishvili married Georgian model and fashion blogger Nanuka Gudavadze in November 2018 in an Orthodox service at Svetitskhoveli Cathedral in Mtskheta, after having dated for several months and gotten engaged that September.
 The guests were asked to send a donation to local foster home organizations instead of buying gifts.
 In April 2019, they confirmed that Gudavadze was pregnant with their first child, which was later confirmed to be a boy the following month.
 Their son was born in November 2019.
+In November 2022, the couple confirmed via Instagram that they're expecting another baby.
+In March 2023, they posted some photos of their new baby named Dadu Ivanishvili, together with their first born, Beruka.